 The services are available to researchers and postgraduate research students across the University.

 What is the scope of the research support I could receive?

 The research support should provide specialised technical support on an element of a research project which enables the effective completion of the research output.
 The research support staff should not carry out intellectual work i.e. literature reviews, ethics applications etc. but should support the intellectual work you are doing.
 The funding will not cover an entire research project nor the scoping of new projects and it should not be used to provide teaching relief.
 Applications from graduate research students should provide clear justification as to why the work cannot be completed themselves.
 Graduate research student applications will not be funded if the committee agree that the work should be carried out by the research student as part of the learning experience

 How are applications assessed?

 The funding associated with the platform and the payment of research support is needs assessed.
-When you submit your application you will be asked about the support you need (which will enable the platform manager to calculate the cost of such support) and how much budget you have assigned to the support.
-The application assessment group will then establish the amount of financial support you will receive based on the difference between the total cost and what you are able to contribute out of existing grants etc.
+When you submit your application you will be asked about the support you need and an estaimated budget.
+The application assessment group will score and rank the applications and determine their eligibility.

-If the application assessment group determines that you are able to cover the cost of the research support yourself, you will still be eligible for the other services of the platform.
-I.e. the recruitment and booking of research support staff.
+If the application assessment group determines that you are able to cover the cost of the research support yourself, you will still be eligible for the other services of the platform, e.g. the recruitment and booking of research support staff.

 Is there a limit to how much I could receive?

 There is no strict limit to how much funding you would receive through the platform, however as stated above the amount will be needs assessed.
-The average amount awarded is $4,000.
+The average amount awarded is between $3,000 and $4,000.
 If you have a query regarding grant limits, please contact the platform coordinator directly.